IgniteUI/igniteui-xplat-docs/doc/en/components/menus/toolbar.md

  - `ShowCrosshairs`: A `ToolActionCheckbox` that toggles mouse-over crosshair annotations via the chart's `CrosshairsDisplayMode` property.
  - `ShowGridlines`: A `ToolActionCheckbox` that toggles extra gridlines by applying a `MajorStroke` to the X-Axis.

+Save to Image Action

+- `CopyAsImage`: A `ToolActionLabel` that exposes an option to copy the chart to the clipboard.
+ - `CopyHeader`: A sub section header.

 ### Vertical Orientation

 By default the {Platform} Toolbar is shown horizontally, but it also has the ability to shown vertically by setting the `Orientation` property.